Linnae Harper: Pan Am 2015

+3x3 World Cup 2016

+Harper was named to the USA 3x3 national team which competed in the twenty sixteen World Cup held in Guangzhou, China, October 11–15, 2016.
+Her teammates were Alexis Jennings, Natalie Romeo, and Chatrice White.
+On the opening day Harper scored nine points to lead the USA to a 21–12 victory over Italy.
+Later that day the team beat Japan 21–14.
+The next day the USA team struggled early, but went on an 11–1 run to beat Taiwan.
+Against Spain, Harper scored five points, but Spain was victorious winning 21–18.
+On the third day the USA team won their quarterfinal game against Argentina 17–5.
+However, in the semifinal game, the Czech Republic defeated the USA team 21–18.
+USA played Spain in the bronze medal game, and pulled out the win 20–14.

 University of Kentucky career

 Freshman year

 Harper helped her team to a 26–9 record in her freshman year.
 She averaged 6.9 points per game during the season.
 In the SEC Tournament, the team made it to the finals, but fell short by a single point to Tennessee 71–70.
 Harper scored 12 points in the game.
 She was named to the SEC All-Tournament Team.

 Sophomore year

 Harper earned a starting position for 17 of the 34 games in her sophomore year.
 She stepped up her point production to eleven points per game.
 Despite being only 5' 8", she averaged 7.1 rebounds per game, good enough for seventh place in the SEC and the only player in the top ten under six feet tall.
 She is the only player in the nation 5' 8" or under to average more than seven rebounds per game.
 She earned a spot on the SEC All-Defensive Team.
-Harper decided to transfer before the start of her junior year.
+Harper decide–d to transfer before the start of her junior year.